gugl/gugl/README.md

 🤝 I'm hirable for either contract or part time.
 -->

-🌍 Open to remote work or on locatin in Vienna, Austria.
+🌍 Open to remote work or on site in Vienna, Austria.

 👀 Building products with Elixir/Phoenix/LiveView, DDD, CQRS, and Terraform